 Hello All, I'm Katie Sue!

-Wife, Mom, Sister, Aunt, Daughter, Aspiring Gardener, Hobby Farmer, Animal Lover and Outdoor Enthusiast.
+Wife, Mom, Gardener, Hobby Farmer, Animal Lover, Outdoor Enthusiast, Photographer and Content Creator.
 These are just a few of the many parts that make up who I am and the roles I play in my country life.